Kochi Metro: Boat service

 A boat service from Vyttila to Kakkanad, operated by the Kerala State Water Transport Department (KSWTD) was launched on 19 November 2013.
 It is integrated with the metro and was used for diverting traffic during construction of the metro.
 The boats were manufactured by Steel Industries Kerala Ltd, Kannur (part of Steel Authority of India Ltd).
 The boats complete the 9 km Vyttila-Kakkanad journey in approximately 25 minutes.

 In February 2017, the Kerala Government announced a plan for Kochi Water Metro service spanning 16 routes in Kochi.
-The service is expected to be completely operational by FY19.

-Criticism
+The water metro system started operation on 26 April 2023.

+Bus service

+KMRL operates feeder buses under the name "Metro Connect", connecting metro stations with Cochin International airport and nearby commercial hubs.
+A fleet of 15 electric, air-conditioned Eicher buses is used for this service.

+Controversy

 In January 2012, in response to the Kerala government's decision to have the Kochi Metro project go through a global tender, Kodiyeri Balakrishnan, of the opposition party the Communist Party of India (Marxist) (CPI(M)), accused Chief Minister Oommen Chandy of trying to oust the Delhi Metro Rail Corporation (DMRC).

 In early 2014, E. Sreedharan criticised Kochi Metro Railway Limited (KMRL) for its involvement in the re-tender for the procurement of coaches for the project, saying that this would result in a delay of six or seven months.
 Arayadan Muhammed, Minister for Power and Transport of Kerala, responded that KMRL called for the tender for the sake of transparency.
 In the earlier tender that the DMRC had floated, the sole bidder was Hyundai.
 The second tender was won by Alstom, which placed a lower bid.